raml-org/api-modeling-framework/doc/java.md

 ```
 After Leiningen has finished you should have a standalone jar for AMF and all its dependencies in the `target/api-modeling-framework-0.1.2-SNAPSHOT-standalone.jar` location.
 Version might be different from the one at the moment of writing this documentation.

 Once the jar for AMF has been generated, we can generate the Java bindings jar.
-For that change to the `java` directory in the AMF project and use maven:
+For that change to the `bindings/java` directory in the AMF project and use maven:

 ``` bash
 mvn package